laiyenju/laiyenju.github.io/_posts/2020-04-24-behavior-change-design-sprint-udn-news.md

 ## Persona

-Regi is a firsr-generation college student who wants to make their family proud.
+Regi is a first-generation college student who wants to make their family proud.
 For Regi, debating and finding common ground is a life calling.
 He wants to get into politics, so it is key to stay updated with current events.

 more about Regi: